ibexa/documentation-developer/docs/update_and_migration/from_2.5/to_3.3.md

     It is impossible to update an Enterprise edition (`ezsystems/ezplatform-ee`) to an [[= product_name_content =]] edition.

-    Make sure that composer.json has the following `repositories` entry:
+    Also, make sure that `composer.json` has the following `repositories` entry:

     ```json
     "ibexa": {
         "type": "composer",